apache/mynewt-site/docs/newtmgr/install_linux.md

 ## Installing Newtmgr on Linux

-You can install the latest stable release (1.0.0) of newtmgr from a Debian binary package (amd64) or from a Debian source package.
+You can install the latest stable release (1.0.0) of the newtmgr tool from a Debian binary package (amd64) or from a Debian source package.
 This page shows you how to:

 1. Set up your computer to retrieve Debian packages from the runtimeco debian package repository.